asavoullis/Data_Engineering_Projects/Googleplaystore/README.md

 ## Jupyter Notebook

 The `PySpark_ML_GooglePlayStore.ipynb` notebook provides a step-by-step walkthrough of the data engineering project.
-It covers data loading, cleaning, exploratory data analysis, and machine learning feature preparation.
+It covers data loading, cleaning, exploratory data analysis, data visualisation and machine learning feature preparation.

 Numerous features of the PySpark library were leveraged during the project, including: